Controversies of the Hong Kong Police Force: 2019–20 Hong Kong protests

 In the 2019–20 Hong Kong protests, police were criticized for using excessive force.
 On 12 June, they had fired 150 tear gas rounds, 20 beanbag shots, several rubber bullets and smoke bombs on protesters outside the Legislative Council complex.
 The New York Times released a video essay showing tear gas was deployed as an "offensive weapon" and that in several cases, unarmed protesters were beaten and dragged by police commanders.
 Commissioner of Police Stephen Lo dismissed those complaints, stating that 22 officers were hurt during the protest and suitable force had been used.

 On 21 June 2019, Amnesty International examined various video footage and concluded that the Hong Kong police had used excessive force in 14 incidents.
 They published a report, documenting the use of excessive force, and stated that there were numerous violations of international law regarding use of force by Hong Kong police officers against unarmed civilians.

 On 23 June 2019, a press conference was jointly held by representatives from the Medical, Health Services, and Legal sectors.
 82 election committees from the Medical, Health Services, and Legal function constituencies signed a joint proclamation stating that the police had arrested five people seeking public hospital treatment and also verbally threatened some nurses to try to obtain patient details.
 The signatories urged the police to stop interfering with hospital treatment and to respect patient confidentiality.

 Throughout the period, there are numerous cases where the police officers on duty did not show their warrant cards despite it being a legal requirement for them to do so.
 There are also numerous documented cases where police officers either refused to show the warrant card when requested by the press or citizens, or simply ignored the requests.
 None of the members of the Special Tactical Squad deployed on 12 June showed the police ID number as it was claimed by the Secretary for Security John Lee that the uniform design did not allow the ID number be displayed.
 The police refused to provide the ID number for the squad as "it would hinder the investigation of crimes and affect public safety".
-This prevented the general public from complaining the police officers and raised controversies.
+This prevented the general public from complaining about the police officers and raised controversies.
 A police spokesperson stated that police officers were not required to wear the warrant card all the time; on the other hand, the official police television programme "Police Report", stated the opposite.